SNAP Benefits in Arkansas: How to Apply and Qualify

 How to Apply for SNAP Benefits in Arkansas

-You can apply for SNAP benefits in Arkansas online, in person at a local office, or by mailing in an application.
+To apply for SNAP benefits in Arkansas, you can submit an application online, in person at a local DHS office, or by mail.

 How to Contact EBT Customer Service in Arkansas